-This year’s Scottish contribution to the Venice Biennale, Critical Dialogues, showcases projects from four practices that explore the social role of the architect and the creative boundaries of architecture, writes Jonathan Charley, Project Director, Scotland+Venice 2012.
-The full publication introducing the projects is available to download from the right hand menu on this page.
+Scotlands contribution to the International Architecture Exhibition of the Biennale Architecttura 2012, Critical Dialogues, showcased projects from four practices that explored the social role of the architect and the creative boundaries of architecture, writes Jonathan Charley, Project Director, Scotland+Venice 2012.
+The full publication introducing the projects is available to download at the top of this page.

-For their project Ludoarchiteca, Stone Opera have drawn on their experience in play and design education and designed a full size kit of cardboard building blocks with a diagrammatic instruction manual.
-It will be installed in a park in the Cannaregio neighbourhood where local children will get to become ‘builders for the day’.
+For their project Ludoarchiteca, Stone Opera drew on their experience in play and design education and designed a full size kit of cardboard building blocks with a diagrammatic instruction manual.
+It was installed in a park in the Cannaregio neighbourhood where local children become ‘builders for the day’.

-DO with Derive Veneziana set out to explore and map the working life and periphery ofthe city through photographs and film footage shot remotely from a low flying red helium balloon.
-This still and moving imagery, edited into a film, will take the viewer on a journey through a previously unseen city.
+DO with Derive Veneziana set out to explore and map the working life and periphery of the city through photographs and film footage shot remotely from a low flying red helium balloon.
+This still and moving imagery, edited into a film, takes the viewer on a journey through a previously unseen city.

-GRAS’s project for a Galeria Temporanea, also plays with visual perception and comprises of a pop-up mobile gallery fabricated out of interlocking white panels.
-Lightweight and easily transportable the gallery will visit the disused well-heads that dot the city, temporarily isolating, framing and objectifying them as important works of architecture.
+GRAS’s project for a Galeria Temporanea, also played with visual perception and comprised of a pop-up mobile gallery fabricated out of interlocking white panels.
+Lightweight and easily transportable the gallery visited the disused well-heads that dot the city, temporarily isolating, framing and objectifying them as important works of architecture.

-Scotland Week culminates with the screening of edited footage and documentation of the weeks actions and events and a public party that will be held in Ludoteca Santa Maria Ausiliatrice, the studio hub used by the practices as their Venetian headquarters.
+Scotland Week culminated with the screening of edited footage and documentation of the weeks actions and events and a public party held in Ludoteca Santa Maria Ausiliatrice, the studio hub used by the practices as their Venetian headquarters.